 The Orava Quartet, founded in 2007 by brothers Daniel Kowalik (violin) and Karol Kowalik (cello), Thomas Chawner (viola), and joined in 2011 by David Dalseno (violin), is one of the most exciting string quartets of its generation.
-The Quartet has performed in Canada, the United States, United Arab Emirates, China, Hong Kong, Singapore and Philippines, as well as for Queen Sofia of Spain and Pope Benedict XVI.
-As graduate Quartet-in-Residence at the University of Colorado (USA), they working closely with the world-renowned Takács Quartet and toured the US extensively.
-The winners of two awards at the 2013 Asia Pacific Chamber Music Competition in Melbourne, the Orava’s are Quartet-in-Residence with the Camerata - Queensland's Chamber Orchestra, and have performed at the Australian Festival of Chamber Music, Huntington Estate Music Festival; the BBC Proms Melbourne, Queensland Music Festival, Melbourne Festival, Sydney Opera House VIVID Festival and the Musica Viva Festival amongst many more.
-They released their debut album for Universal Music in 2018, for worldwide release on a major classical label in February, alongside performances for New Zealand Festival, Sydney Opera House’s Utzon Music Series, Melbourne Recital Centre, Canberra International Music Festival, Darwin Entertainment Centre and more.The quartet regularly collaborate with musicians such as harpsichordist Mahan Esfahani, trumpet soloist Paul Merkelo, the Goldner Quartet, pianists Piers Lane, Tamara-Anna Cislowska, Olga Kern; singers Katie Noonan, Teddy Tahu Rhodes, and guitarists Slava Grigoryan and Karin Schaupp.
+Known for their passionate and engaging performances, they have been hailed by The Australian as, “the future of Australian Chamber Music, the real deal.”Orava Quartet has been invited to perform in Canada, the United States, United Arab Emirates, China, Hong Kong, Singapore and Philippines, as well as for Queen Sofia of Spain and Pope Benedict XVI.
+As graduate Quartet-in-Residence at the University of Colorado (USA), they had the privilege of working closely with the world-renowned Takács Quartet from 2012-2014 as well as with the Jerusalem, Emerson, St Lawrence, Schoenberg, Julliard, Brentano and Goldner String Quartets.
+The Oravas have performed at the Juilliard String Quartet Seminar in New York City, and toured extensively in the US including at the National Gallery in Washington, D.C..
+The Quartet also made their debut at the Sydney Opera House for VIVID Festival (in PLANETARIUM: Sufjan Stevans, Bryce Dessner and Nico Muhly) and won two major awards at the 2013 Asia Pacific Chamber Music Competition in Melbourne, including the Musica Viva Australia Tony Berg Award for ‘Most Outstanding Australian Ensemble’.Since returning to Australia, the Orava Quartet has continued its impressive and rapid rise to national attention, earning a reputation for consistently excellent and thrilling performances.
+Alongside performances for Camerata - Queensland's Chamber Orchestra, where they are Quartet-in-Residence, they have performed at major festivals which include return engagements at the Australian Festival of Chamber Music and Huntington Estate Music Festival; the BBC Proms Melbourne (for which they were named one of the ‘2016 Arts Highlights of the Year’ by arts luminary, Robyn Archer); Queensland Music Festival, Melbourne Festival (where they were again one of the ‘Top 10 Picks’ of the Festival, in the Herald Sun), the Musica Viva Festival, Brisbane Baroque, and more.In 2018 the Orava Quartet released their debut album for Universal Music, for worldwide release on a major classical label in February, alongside performances for New Zealand Festival, Sydney Opera House’s Utzon Music Series, Melbourne Recital Centre, Canberra International Music Festival, Darwin Entertainment Centre and more.The quartet has held residencies at the Banff Arts Centre in Canada and the Bundanon Trust Australia, and regularly collaborates with musicians such as harpsichordist Mahan Esfahani, trumpet soloist Paul Merkelo, the Goldner Quartet, pianists Piers Lane, Tamara-Anna Cislowska, Olga Kern; singers Katie Noonan, Teddy Tahu Rhodes, and guitarists Slava Grigoryan and Karin Schaupp.

 A descendant of the Wakka Wakka people from Queensland, trumpet and didgeridoo player Chris Williams began his music studies from an early age.
 Chris studied trumpet at the Royal College of Music in London and was appointed Principal Trumpet of the Australian Youth Orchestra for two year.
 As a professional trumpet player, Chris has toured extensively through Europe and Asia and performed with the BBC Symphony Orchestra in London as well as with the Tasmanian Symphony, Principal Trumpet with Hong Kong Sinfonietta, the Queensland Symphony Orchestra and the Queensland Pops Orchestra.
 Chris has performed as a trumpet soloist with the Hobart Chamber Orchestra, the Queensland Pops Orchestra and the Australian Army Band.
 He was nominated for the Australian Freedman Fellowship award for Jazz and for the Australian Young Achiever Award twice.
 As a didgeridoo soloist Chris has performed extensively in the UK, France, Ireland, Austria, Italy, Israel and throughout Africa, with highlights including Buckingham Palace, Westminster Abbey and the Vatican.